BLACK is King, Beyonce’s much anticipated visual album which features a high number of Africans, is out to much acclaim and some criticism.

 On the evening of 1 August 2020, fans across the world saw the premiere of the long-awaited visual accompaniment of ‘The Lion King: The Gift’ – an audio album curated and produced by Beyoncé and popular black and brown voices all made into a 1 hour 30-minute long film titled “Black is King”.

-Viewers on the streaming network Disney+ or on DSTV were treated to the modern retelling of Simba’s journey through Nigerian actor Folajomi Akinmurele (as the Simba the cub), South African actor Nyaniso Dzendze (as the adult Simba), as well as South Africans Nandi Madida as lead character Nala and Warren Masemola as main antagonist Scar.
+Viewers on the streaming network Disney+ or on DSTV were treated to the modern retelling of Simba’s journey through Nigerian actor Folajomi Akinmurele (as the Simba the cub), South African actor Nyaniso Dzendze (as the adult Simba), and fellow South Africans Nandi Madida as Nala and Warren Masemola as main antagonist Scar.
 The late Mary Twala also starred in the film in what would be her last acting role.

 The entire film is narrated by Beyoncé, featuring poetry by Yrsa Daley-Ward, with voice clips from James Earl Jones as Mufasa and John Kani as Rafiki.